Table of Contents

 • 3.DO NOT bring any valuables

-in addition to expensive jewelry, any highly valuable items should really be left at home or locked in your hotel room safe.
+In addition to expensive jewelry, any highly valuable items should really be left at home or locked in your hotel room safe.
 The larger cities in Brazil are known for high rates of theft so think twice before bringing all those electronics and other valuables.
 If you are bringing a camera make sure you have a backpack or case that you can wear securely.

 • 4.DO NOT carry your passport with you when you go out

-bring photocopies of ID instead and keep your passport in a safe place at your hotel or guest house.
+Bring photocopies of ID instead and keep your passport in a safe place at your hotel or guest house.

 FAQs About a Trip to Brazil